 "But SOS is a Republican measure."

-This is the lie that pushed me to write this missive.
+That is the lie that pushed me to write this piece.

 The claim that Measure A, the Safeguard Our San Diego Countryside Initiative, is a Republican effort funded by Republican millionaires to preserve a Republican General Plan is so disgusting it makes me physically angry.
 As I wrote in the introduction, every single Measure A supporter I know is a Democrat.
 The entire organizing committee.
 Every single endorser.
 There's not a Republican in sight.